e-pettersson-ericsson/eiffel-intelligence/wiki/markdown/EiffelTestCaseFinishedEvent-aggregation.md

 Eiffel Test Case Finished Event

-Suppose that and artifact has been build, published and uploaded and all tests in a test case has finished and as a result an EiffleTestCaseFinished event is received as follow:
+Suppose that and artifact has been build, published and uploaded and all tests in a test case has finished and as a result an EiffelTestCaseFinished event is received as follow:

     {
        "links":[